Luoyang Museum: Exhibits

-There are also items excavated at Erlitou, an important Shang site 30 m east of Luoyang.
-These include jade, bronzes, and pottery artifacts of the Xia and Shang dynasty.
-A winged bronze figure with gold inlay measuring 15.5 cm by 9.5 cm from the Eastern Han Dynasty was secured from a tomb on the outskirts of Luoyong and represents a three-dimensional sculpture of an enlightened person.
+There are also items excavated at Erlitou, an important site 30 m east of Luoyang.
+These include jade, bronzes, and pottery artifacts of the Xia and Shang dynasties.
+A winged bronze figure with gold inlay measuring 15.5 cm by 9.5 cm from the Eastern Han dynasty was secured from a tomb on the outskirts of Luoyong and represents a three-dimensional sculpture of an enlightened person.
 Three relics from the earliest Buddhist Yongning Temple built in 519 under the Northern Wei dynasty reign, and a figure painted in clay unearthed from the base of the Yongning Temple are also part of the collection.

 Of the mingqi items excavated in 1972 from a nearby Western Han tomb, a house-like kitchen and 190 pottery articles are a part of the museum collection.
 There are two epitaph tablets that record the construction of the Gongling mausoleum of Li Hong.

 Research and training

 The museum also functions as a centre for research and training.